 The vulva and vagina typically appear thin, dry and pale.

-Preparations containing oestrogen (topical or vaginal HRT) are often used to alleviate this condition.
+Preparations containing oestrogen - topical or vaginal hormone replacement therapy (HRT) - are often used to alleviate this condition.
 They include:

-The advantage of this route of administration is that oestrogen is delivered directly to oestrogen-depleted tissues with similar efficacy to oral oestrogen, with the hope of avoiding significant systemic absorption and consequent side-effects.
-Given some concerns surrounding the safety of systemic HRT, particularly on breast tissue and the coagulation cascade, topical HRT offers a more targeted approach.
+The advantage of this route of administration is that oestrogen is delivered directly to oestrogen-depleted tissues with similar efficacy to oral oestrogen, thereby avoiding significant systemic absorption and consequent side-effects.

 - Add notes to any clinical page and create a reflective diary